ytakzk/edges2architecture/README.md

 ## edges2architecture (still in progress)

+This is an experimental project for developing photo realistic architecture from drawings.
 Architects develop their ideas from drawings.
-These days, they also create digital models with 3DCAD software to create more realistic images to express their idea before constructing.
+It is no exaggeration to say that drawing is the source of architecture.
+In general, the sketches are quite rough and conceptual because it takes a long time to draw detailed sketches.
+These days, they also use computers to represent their ideas with 3D CAD (computer-aided design) software instead of drawing by hand.
+As the name suggests, computers help us embody our ideas.
+However, they have to model the architecture in mind on computers, decide the texture, then render them.
+(The rendering sometimes takes more than 24 hours.)

-This project is an experimental project for developing photo realistic architecture through drawing.
-The rough sketches become architecture.
+This project aims to skip the process of drawing detailed illustration and modeling on computers. ‘edge2architecture’ will dramatically reduce the time to produce photo realistic architecture.
+It means that architects can concentrate on developing a creative concept.
+This is the genuine computer-aided design tool.

-The model is based on pix2pix and the training images are scraped from Pinterest.
+The model here is based on pix2pix and the training images are scraped from Pinterest.

 ## Setup